JoeLogavina/METENZI-B2B/replit.md

 - Updated color scheme from Coffee Mist to Corporate Gray (#6E6F71) and Spanish Yellow (#FFB20F)
 - Applied new color palette throughout admin portal and B2B shop interfaces
 - Enhanced visual hierarchy with Spanish Yellow accents for prices, buttons, and active states
+- Increased sidebar text and icon sizes by 35% for better visibility
+- Changed sidebar text from gray to white for improved contrast
+- Updated table headers with new Corporate Gray background color

 ## User Preferences